adithaha/jboss-fuse-workshop/json/lab1-initiate.md

 ## LAB 1 - Create Fuse JSON Integration Project

+Previous REST lab has deployed fuse-rest application, for employee API.
+There is new requirement to use employee API, but with some attribute masking.
+In this case, we will remove address and phone type attributes.

 Open JBoss Developer Studio application.

 1. File - New - Project.. - type 'fuse' - Fuse Integration Project - Next